kurt-krueckeberg/fdaphp/swoole-install.md

 sudo pecl install -D 'enable-sockets="yes" enable-openssl="yes" enable-http2="yes" enable-mysqlnd="no" enable-hook-curl="yes" enable-cares="yes" with-postgres="no"' openswoole
 ```

-The build of `openswoole.so` and concluded with:
+The build of the `openswoole.so` library concludes with:

 ```
 Build process completed successfully